OctoPrint/plugins.octoprint.org/_plugins/tplinksmartplug.md

 description: Plugin to control TP-Link Smartplug devices from OctoPrint web interface.
 author: jneilliii
 license: AGPLv3

+disabled: There are reports that this plugin is causing severe frontend issues in its current version.

 # today's date in format YYYY-MM-DD, e.g.
 date: 2017-09-03